flink-extended/ai-flow/docs/content/api/python/index.rst

    :class:`ai_flow.ai_graph.ai_graph.AIGraph`

-   Core abstraction of AI Flow.
-Workflow defined by users will be translated into AIGraph by the AI Flow framework. :class:`~ai_flow.ai_graph.ai_graph.AIGraph` consists of :class:`~ai_flow.ai_graph.ai_node.AINode` and edges.
+   Core abstraction of AIFlow.
+Workflow defined by users will be translated into AIGraph by the AIFlow framework. :class:`~ai_flow.ai_graph.ai_graph.AIGraph` consists of :class:`~ai_flow.ai_graph.ai_node.AINode` and edges.
 For edges, they are either the :class:`~ai_flow.ai_graph.data_edge.DataEdge`  between AINodes in a job or the :class:`~ai_flow.workflow.control_edge.ControlEdge` between jobs.

    :py:mod:`ai_flow.api.ops`